Bodies of Ukrainian victims of Iran plane crash returned home

 Iran announced on Saturday it would send the black boxes to Ukraine to be decoded, but did not say when this would happen.
 Iranian representatives are expected to travel to Ukraine this coming week.

-The plane disaster sparked unrest in Iran and added to international pressure on the country as it grapples with a longrunning dispute with the United States over its nuclear program and its influence in the region that briefly erupted into open conflict this month.

-Reporting by Ilya Zhegulev and Sergiy Karazy; Writing by Matthias Williams; Editing by Frances Kerry
+The plane disaster sparked unrest in Iran and added to international pressure on the country as it grapples with a longrunning dispute with the United States over its nuclear programme and its influence in the region that briefly erupted into open conflict this month.
+(Reporting by Ilya Zhegulev and Sergiy Karazy Writing by Matthias Williams Editing by Frances Kerry)